 - 1. Set the fan to the maximum speed.

-- 2. Turn the mode control dial to .

 - 3. Press the A/C button (the indicator on).

 - 4. Slide the lever to

 - 5. Set the temperature to maximum warm.

 Defrosting the Windscreen and Windows

 For your safety, make sure you have a clear view through all the windows before driving.